Lojja: Announcement

 The second season was announced on 28 February 2025 along with 13 other web series in SVF's Golper Parbon 1432.
 On 25 March 2025, the first individual announcement for the series was done.
 On 26 March 2025, an announcement video was released.
 It revealed that Jaya will be fighting a more isolated battle in the second season, with no one by her side as she is falsely accused of the murder of her close friend, Shourjya.

 Filming

-The filming of the second season was started on January 2025 and completed by March 2025.
+The filming of the second season was started in January 2025 and completed by March 2025.
 The first season has been mostly shot in Kolkata.
 Major parts in the second season have also been shot in Kolkata with a few scenes being shot at Bolpur.